Amity, New Farm: History

 After Welsby's death in 1941, Jane continued to live at Amity for another 14 months before she moved to Windsor.
 The property was let for several years until Marion bought Hannah's half share and with her husband James C Clark returned to Amity.
 Their son James W Clark also lived at Amity for a few years after his return from the Second World War, and built the corrugated iron garage that still stands in the rear garden.
 James C Clark died in 1948, and his son moved out when he married in 1950.
 By this time Amity, with the exception of The Hollins next door which was part of the Colonial Sugar Refining Company Ltd refinery, had been separated from the residential part of New Farm by increasing industry.
 This included the introduction of the railway line through to the refinery, and the erection of the naval base just downstream by the Royal Australian Navy during the Second World War.

 On 30 June 1952, Amity was purchased by the Colonial Sugar Refining Company and Marion Clark built a house at Hamilton.
 The company let the house to several tenants and it was used for some years as the refinery manager's residence including the family of CSR Refinery Manager Arthur Graham in the mid to late 1970s.
 The removal of folding doors between the living and dining areas probably occurred in the 1950s or 1960s when one of the CSR families occupied the premises.

 Amity was let as a naval residence for the adjoining HMAS Moreton.
 On 7 July 1980 the refinery, now CSR Ltd, transferred subs 130–132 which were purchased by the Commonwealth of Australia on 31 July 1980 for use as the residence of the Officer Commanding, Queensland Region, Royal Australian Navy.
 The river end of Welsby Street was closed and incorporated into HMAS Moreton.
 HMAS Moreton closed in 1994 and Amity is currently used as the residence of the Officer in Charge of the Naval Support Office, South Queensland.

 The Hollins, to the southeast of Amity, was removed from its site and relocated to Pullenvale in 1988.
 Amity is now the last surviving nineteenth century timber riverfront residence at New Farm.

 In 1997, Amity was purchased by Brisbane architect Tony Dempsey.
 In 2006, Dempsey sought approval to construct a six-storey apartment block in Amity's backyard.
 Although that proposal was rejected in 2008, Dempsey sought approval for a four-storey development in 2011.

+In April 2023, the house was bought by Adam Beswick, the managing director of mining equipment businesses M2P Engineering, for $20.5 million, then the most expensive house sale in Brisbane's history.